18 vehicles of Russian peacekeepers move along Lachin-Khankendi road without hindrance | News.az

 Vehicles belonging to the Russian peacekeeping contingent continue to pass through the peaceful protest area on the Lachin-Khankendi road without hindrance, News.Az reports.

-The protesters ensured free passage for 2 passenger cars and 16 supply vehicles of the Russian peacekeepers moving from Khankendi towards Lachin to pass through the protest area.
+Peaceful protesters on Tuesday ensured free passage of an ambulance, a military vehicle, 13 supply vehicles and 3 passenger cars of Russian peacekeepers through the protest area.
+The vehicles were moving from Khankendi towards Lahcin.

-The peaceful protests of Azerbaijani ecologists and young volunteers on the Lachin-Khankendi road passing through Shusha over the illegal exploitation of mineral deposits, especially the Gizilbulag gold and Damirli copper-molybdenum deposits located in the Azerbaijani territories, where the Russian peacekeeping contingent is temporarily deployed, have been going on for the 68th straight day.
+The peaceful protests of Azerbaijani ecologists and young volunteers on the Lachin-Khankendi road over the illegal exploitation of mineral deposits, especially the Gizilbulag and Damirli ones located in the Azerbaijani territories, where the Russian peacekeeping contingent is temporarily deployed, have been going on for the 86th day back-to-back.